 Known for their diverse designs, this workshop has many small, cute souvenirs and ornamental pieces, and jewelry boxes.
 Each product is made using traditional techniques in order to ensure durability.
 You can find beautiful golden lacquerwares on display, which are also available for purchase.

-This workshop was fouuded 100 years ago and has been operating for three generations.
+This workshop was founded 100 years ago and has been operating for three generations.
 It is one of Bagan's most notable sources of lacquerware, using natural, raw materials and made step-by-step according to the process.
 This workshop features many different styles and types of products, from bowls and trays to wardrobes.

-Accepts different orders and orginal carvings will be accurately done.
+Accepts different orders and original carvings will be accurately done.
 Their family showroom is filled with various kitchenware, including plates, tissue boxes, bowls, trays and cups.
 Their artwork is very detailed and made of beautiful designs.

 This workshop produces various designs and a variety of products using horse hair.
 Weaving the base frames with horse hair and bamboo requires extensive detail.
 The craftsman is good at coloring and his color mixing is famous.
 He also designs phone covers with beautiful patterns.